When starting your project in ALM Octane, add users to spaces and workspaces.

 In the Users tab, select a user.
 Click the ID link or choose View Details, and then open the History tab.

 For analysis of SCM commits, identify which users perform the commits and map their ALM Octane user to their SCM user.
-This enables you to analyze the commit information with ALM Octane widgets, filters, and so on.
+This enables you to analyze the commit information with ALM Octane tools such as widgets and filters.

 If you set up ALM Octane to integrate with a CI server that works with a Source Control Management (SCM) system, ALM Octane tracks changes committed to the SCM system.
 For details, see Track changes committed to your Source Control Management system.